 The written document includes a detailed literature review, research accomplishments including an ACS-formatted experimental section (synthetic details, spectral data, etc.), and future research plans for completion of the PhD.
 Your committee must receive the written document at least one-two weeks before your exam date.
 You may not be allowed to present your prelim if any one of your committee members is dissatisfied with the document.

-Three possible outcomes exist: Full Pass, Conditional Pass, and Fail.
-A Full Pass means you’ll be advanced to candidacy and you will continue in the doctoral program until you defend your final dissertation when your committee decides you are ready.
+Three possible outcomes exist: Unconditional Pass, Conditional Pass, and Fail.
+An Unconditional Pass means you will advance to candidacy and you will continue in the doctoral program until, when your committee decides you are ready, you defend your final dissertation .
 A Conditional Pass means that your committee may, 1.
-Require you to complete additional work by a set date before deciding on a Full Pass, or 2.
-Require you to retake the prelim no earlier between four and five months after the initial exam.
+Require you to complete additional work by a set date before deciding on an Unconditional Pass, or 2.
+Require you to retake the prelim no earlier between four to five months after the initial exam.
 Failure to pass the prelim will result in a change in program status from PhD to MS with the requirement of defending a MS thesis shortly thereafter.

 Scheduling the Prelim